 Companies Honoring Teachers

 Companies and organizations with vested interests in education also play a part in thanking teachers.
 Office Depot, for instance, has instituted the Star Teacher Program, which provides educators with everyday discounts, a Teacher Appreciation Breakfast and other events.
 Every year for Teacher Appreciation Day, Staples has in-store events that recognize educators and offers them special benefits.
 Target, Big Lots, Walmart and Office Max have similar initiatives.
+Many restaurants offer discounts or free meals for teachers during Teacher’s Appreciation Week.

 Teacher Appreciation Awards

 You can also nominate a teacher for an award to show your appreciation.
-There are many awards associations that are very stringent with regards to who’s allowed to nominate a teacher, but others, such as the National Teacher’s Hall of Fame, allow students, parents, community members and fellow teachers to nominate candidates.
+There are many awards associations that are very stringent with regards to who’s allowed to nominate a teacher, but others, such as the National Teachers Hall of Fame allow students, parents, community members and fellow teachers to nominate candidates.
 Other teaching awards include:

 Remember: Appreciating your teacher shouldn’t be limited to a single day or special event.
 Teachers change lives every day, and it’s important to ensure they know they are appreciated.
 These awards and events are special ways to do a little something extra to show your gratitude, but what’s important is simply saying thank you.